-We are offering two fantastic workshops this year . . .
+We are offering two fantastic virtual workshops this year . . .

 Aquifer Storage Recovery Wells, Recharge Wells and Wellfields: Design, Equipping and Operation

 ASR wells and recharge wells are quite different from standard water supply wells.
 Successful and sustainable recharge via wells requires a collaborative effort by scientists and engineers from across multiple disciplines.
 Failure of some MAR systems can be attributed directly to poor design of the recharge wells, inadequate characterization of the source and receiving water, poor engineering design of the well equipping or wellhead facilities, or miscommunication concerning the primary objective of the MAR system.

 This workshop will guide participants through the pre-requisites for, and technical feasibility of ASR systems for a variety of water sources, aquifer types, and end uses.
 The focus of the workshop will be on the key technical issues associated with planning, feasibility, design, construction, and performance evaluation of recharge and recovery systems via wells.
 Case studies will be used to illustrate the key technical issues, performance and scientific considerations that need to be employed to deliver successful, integrated and sustainable ASR operations.

 The workshop is aimed at MAR practitioners across all experience levels (Basic, Intermediate or Advanced).
 Some prior knowledge of MAR techniques and terminology is useful but not essential to attend this workshop.

 Supported by selected case studies illustrating the technical and scientific issues of ASR, the key points to be covered during this workshop include, in the following approximate order: